ys4i/M5stick-IMUtracker/README.md

 Firmware + PC tools to log IMU (accelerometer/gyroscope) on M5Stick devices and dump as binary/CSV to your computer.

 - Firmware stores `/ACCLOG.BIN` with a 64‑byte header followed by raw samples.
-- PC tools (GUI/CLI) download `ACCLOG.bin` over serial and optionally convert to CSV.
+- PC tools (GUI/CLI) download `ACCLOG.BIN` over serial and optionally convert to CSV.
 - Latest firmware (v2) logs accel+gyro; older accel‑only logs (v1) are supported.

 Features